10-2-pursuit/Fullstack-team-sprint/README.md

 ### Wireframes

-Your application should follow the provided wireframes, with necessary adjustments to accommodate the event space context.
+Your application should follow the provided [wireframes](/assets/wireframes)

 ### App Pages/Views